coolzhao/Geo-SAM/README.md

 ### Add Points

-Click the buttons to select between foreground and background points.
-Use Foreground points to add areas you desire, and use Background points to remove areas you don't want.
+Click the buttons to select between `Foreground` and `Background` points.
+Use `Foreground` points to add areas you desire, and use `Background` points to remove areas you don't want.

 ### Add Bounding Box (BBox)

+Click the `Rectangle` button to active the BBox tool to draw a rectangle on the map for segmenting a subject.
-Use rectangle tool to segment subject with a BBox, this can be used together with adding points or independently.
+The BBox tool can be used together with adding points or independently.

 ### Save Current Results